influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/guides/clustering.md

 4	  IP3:8091	  IP3:8088
 ```

+> **Note:** The irregular node `id` numbers is a known issue and a fix is underway.
+For now, it may be easier to identify data nodes and meta nodes by the IP addresses reported in the `SHOW SERVERS` results.

 And that's the Raft cluster!
 If you believe that you did the following steps correctly, but are still experiencing problems, try restarting each node in your cluster.